 According to a review in the 'Variety Movie Guide', this movie was "Based on [the] writer-director's [i.e. Samuel Fuller] own experiences as a GI, pic was announced as a John Wayne starrer in the late 1950s and came close to realization on many other occasions, but only came together when producer Gene Corman found means to make it almost entirely in Israel."

-In 2005, Mark Hamill, who portrays PFC Griff, lent his voice talents to the video game "Call Of Duty 2: The Big Red One".
-Like the film, the game follows the exploits of a squad from "The Big Red One" from North Africa to East Europe.
+In 2005 Mark Hamill, who plays Pfc.
+Griff, lent his voice talents to the video game Call of Duty 2: Big Red One (2005).
+Like the film, the game follows the exploits of a squad from "The Big Red One" from North Africa to Eastern Europe.

 When Pvt.
 Zab is talking to a fellow soldier who is reading the book 'The Dark Deadline' they both drink from a triangular shaped Grants whisky bottle.
 Grants Whiskey didn't sell triangular shaped whisky bottles until 1957.